Breaking bad habits

 Take something as simple as dental health.
 By dropping good habits, or adopting bad ones, you put yourself at risk for serious dental problems.
 And young adults are particularly susceptible.

 Bad habits can develop quickly

-In Australia, a study that showed that young adults (18-24 years old) have more tooth decay compared to 12-years old.1 They suspect that the many life changes young adults experience causes them to ditch good habits for bad ones.
+In Australia, a study that showed that young adults (18-24 years old) have more tooth decay compared to 12-year olds.1 They suspect that the many life changes young adults experience causes them to ditch good habits for bad ones.
 This can include things like grabbing something out of a vending machine vs. cooking a healthy meal, or skipping dental care because you just want to go to bed.
-The type of things you might do because it's easier, faster, or because you are teased into doing it.
+The type of things you might do because it's easier, faster, or because you're teased into doing it.